 It's a conundrum, isn't it?
-The colder months have drained every drop of warmth from our skin and have left our limbs looking a little grey.
+The colder months have drained every drop of warmth from our skin and have left our limbs looking a little gray.
 For some of us, the answer would be simple.
-Reach straight for a bottle of fake tan.
-But it's October.
+Reach straight for a bottle of self-tanner.
+But it's winter.
 If you rock up to work on Monday with a tan darker than the one you got when you spent a week in the Balearics earlier this summer, nobody is going to believe it—especially as all your colleagues saw you Snapchatting from the sofa all weekend.

-But tanning in winter doesn't have to be a completely no-go zone.
+But tanning in winter doesn't have to be a complete no-go zone.
 We asked tanning expert and Tan-Luxe Global Tanning Director Jules Von Hep to share his rather ingenious tips that prove it is possible to add a little warmth back into the skin without your desk buddies suspecting a thing.
-From the drink (yes, drink) to avoid whilst tanning to the giveaway signs to avoid, keep scrolling as we teach you how to tan in winter, in seven easy rules.

-"Exfoliating the body is key regardless of the season when it comes to self-tanning, as it really does make a difference in terms of the final evenness of colour," explains Von Hep.
+"Exfoliating the body is key regardless of the season when it comes to self-tanning, as it really does make a difference in terms of the final evenness of color," explains Von Hep.
 But be warned, you may think you're doing your dry, winter skin a service by opting for a nourishing oil-based scrub, but the oils can repel the tan formula.
-Instead, look for something gel-based like Aesop Redemption Body Scrub and a pair of exfoliating gloves, like these ones from Soap and Glory (£5).
+Instead, look for something gel-based like Aesop Redemption Body Scrub and a pair of exfoliating gloves, like Soap and Glory Super Exfoliating Scrub Gloves ($13).

-"Our skin is drier in the winter, thanks to central heating and the permanent switching from hot to cold climates, not to mention that move into red wine season," explains Von Hep.
+"Our skin is drier in the winter, thanks to central heating and switching from hot to cold climates, not to mention that move into red wine season," explains Von Hep.
 "This dryness can result in our knuckles and palms absorbing more self-tan on application in winter than they would do in the summer months."
-So hands can all too easily end up streaky, but a good scrub like Prismologie's Jade and Vetitver Restorative Hand Exfoliant (£30) or Byrdie-favorite Margaret Dabbs Exfoliating Hand Scrub ($23) and a rich alcohol-free hand cream should help.
+So hands can all too easily end up streaky, but a good scrub like Byrdie-favorite Margaret Dabbs Exfoliating Hand Scrub ($19) and a rich alcohol-free hand cream should help.

 While our winter wardrobes don't show off our entire bodies, there are certain pieces, from cold-shoulder knits to midi-length skirts, that leave flashes of bare skin that you might want to show some love.
 The patchwork tanning technique is a firm favorite of Von Hep's, but he suggests forward-planning to get it right.